-- The likely design and specification expectations of the clients – are they typical for the type of building or are they likely to be more or less complex?
+- The likely design and specification expectations of the client – are they typical for the type of building or are they likely to be more or less complex?

-- The current market in the locality – are the existence of other large projects likely to influence the demand and supply of labour and materials?
+- The current market in the locality – is the existence of other large projects likely to influence the demand and supply of labour and materials?

 - The constraints of the site – will the physical characteristics of a particular site, its size, accessibility and topography influence the design or ease of construction.

 - Any anticipated difference between the main contractor's preliminaries, overheads and profit for the current scheme compared with an average scheme.